-Eye Movement Desensitization and Reprocessing is a scientifically validated, and integrative psychotherapy approach based on the theory that much of psychopathology is due to traumatic experience or disturbing life events.
+Eye Movement Desensitization and Reprocessing is a scientifically validated, evidence-based and integrative psychotherapy approach based on the theory that much of psychopathology is due to traumatic experience or disturbing life events.
 These result in the impairment of the client’s innate ability to process and integrate the experience or experiences within the central nervous system.

 The core of EMDR treatment involves activating components of the traumatic memory or disturbing life event and pairing those components with alternating bilateral or dual attention stimulation.
 This process appears to facilitate the resumption of normal information processing and integration.
 This treatment approach can result in the alleviation of presenting symptoms, diminution of distress from the memory, improved view of the self, relief from bodily disturbance, and resolution of present and future anticipated triggers.